lucidrains/simple-hierarchical-transformer/README.md

 - [x] complete ability to add any number of hierarchies, and designate which hierarchy will pool the information from the others for prediction
 - [x] fully customizable dimensions across hierarchies, as higher hierarchies require greater model dimensions
 - [x] add prophet losses for hierarchical branches
+- [x] allow for repeating hierarchy tokens for fine tokens in the future, as position may matter less as one goes up the hierarchy. but not a priority, get things working first - implemented as `hierarchical_stride`

 - [ ] random projections + vq, as was done in universal speech model paper from brain - for hierarchical predictive coding
-- [ ] try a few types of attention across hierarchies. full self attention, directional, or even token shift and feedforward
-- [ ] allow for repeating hierarchy tokens for fine tokens in the future, as position may matter less as one goes up the hierarchy. but not a priority, get things working first
+- [ ] allow for specifying which hierarchy receives information from the others during merging, maybe design a specialized attention with masking, but need to account fo different model dimensions across hierarchies
 - [ ] build out simple local attention block, for use across all hierarchies
 - [ ] add flash attention to local attention library
 - [ ] figure out if attention can be shared across hierarchies